Ajay-singh1/Ajay-singh1.github.io/_tabs/about.md

 ---
 ## Ajay Singh

-I'm a student from India currently pursuing my Bachelor's in Computer Science.
-I got interested in Computer Science when I was in 9th grade from their on I decided to take Computer Science as a career (Never regretted it).
+I'm a Sofware Developer from India , I got interested in Computer Science when I was in 9th grade from their on I decided to take Computer Science as a career (Never regretted it).

 I mostly work on Open Source software because to be honest I love free software.
 Open Source allows software developers to modify and redistribute code under a specific license which I find very amazing.
 Open Source makes you write code for the whole world not just yourself.